OpenTreeMap/otm-website-tests/README.md

 ## Usage

-To execute the test suite, first install [Leiningen](http://leiningen.org/), then execute the following command:
+To execute the test suite, first ensure that you have a Java Virtual Machine installed, then install [Leiningen](http://leiningen.org/) and execute the following command:

 ```bash
 $ lein midje